Stokeley Fulton: Biography

-Born on October 24, 1929 in Brosville, Virginia, John Stokeley Fulton grew up in Danville, Virginia.
+Born on October 24, 1929, in Brosville, Virginia, John Stokeley Fulton grew up in Danville, Virginia.
 He attended George Washington High School and went on to the University of Tennessee to play football.
 After one year, Fulton transferred to Hampden–Sydney College.
 At Hampden–Sydney, Fulton stood out at both baseball and football – he was captain of both teams by his senior year and was named an all-conference player in football each year that he played.
 Fulton was also named a Little All-American in 1953.

 Fulton was a brother and president of Pi Kappa Alpha, and admitted to Omicron Delta Kappa, the National Honorary Leadership Society.
 His senior year, Fulton was student body president.

 Subsequent to graduating in 1955, Fulton enlisted in the U.S. Coast Guard for two years.
 By 1957, Fulton returned to Hampden–Sydney where he was hired as a line coach for the Tigers' football team.
 That year, the Tigers won the conference.
 His second year working for Hampden–Sydney, Fulton was hired as an assistant for the baseball team.
 His teams won the conference the two years that he was an assistant baseball coach.
 Fulton also took over the reins of tennis coach in 1958 and created the first Hampden–Sydney wrestling team in 1959.
 Fulton's coaching prowess shined quickly in tennis – by 1963 his teams had won 2 conference championships.

-In 1967, Stokeley Fulton became head coach of the Tigers' baseball team.
+In 1967, Fulton became head coach of the Tigers' baseball team.
 As the head of the squad, he won 2 Mason–Dixon Conference championships in 1970 and 1971.